Roberta Wilson: Films 1916–1918

 Roberta Wilson's first feature-length film was the Universal Red Feature production of The Isle of Life.
 Filming started in August 1916, and the film was released on October 30, 1916.
 The film opened to mostly positives reviews.
-The movie ad from the October 1916 issue Moving Picture World December 1916 edition shows Roberta sharing top billing with Frank Whitson and Hayward Mack under the direction of Burton George.
+The movie ad from the October 1916 issue Moving Picture World, December 1916 edition shows Roberta sharing top billing with Frank Whitson and Hayward Mack under the direction of Burton George.
 Her rise to top billing was remarkably fast.
 Before shooting her next feature-length film, she released The Quitter on November 11.

 Wilson's second feature-length film was the Universal Red Feather production of The Heritage of Hate.
 The film was released on November 13, 1916.
-Magazine articles stated the film started as a Bluebird production, but in the end, didn't measure up to Bluebird standards.
+Magazine articles stated that the film began as a Bluebird production but ultimately didn't meet Bluebird standards.
 The film was finally released as a Red Feather Photoplay.

-Wilson's filmed two more short films, The Emerald Pin and Mister Vampire before releasing her final Feature-length film for 1916 – the Bluebird production of The Right to Be Happy.
+Wilson filmed two more short films, The Emerald Pin and Mister Vampire, before releasing her final Feature-length film for 1916 – the Bluebird production of The Right to Be Happy.
 The Christmas production was appropriately released on December 25, 1916, even though that was not the planned release date.
-Roberta Wilson received credit on the poster ad for the film.
-This film was capped a successful first year for Roberta Wilson.
+Roberta Wilson received credit on the film's poster.
+This film capped a successful first year for Roberta Wilson.

-All the magazine ads show Roberta Wilson stood as a top cast member and stood tall on her own acting legs with no behind-the-scenes support from her sister, Lois, or friends in the industry.
+All the magazine ads show Roberta Wilson standing as a top cast member on her own acting legs with no behind-the-scenes support from her sister, Lois, or friends in the industry.